 The research team, led by Dr. Julia Ekstrom, includes the following individuals:

-Dr. Julia Ekstrom, Director of the Climate Adaptation Program at the University of California Davis Policy Institute.
+Dr. Julia Ekstrom, previously Director of the Climate Adaptation Program and now a Research Affiliate at the University of California Davis Policy Institute.
+She now is a Senior Environmental Scientist at the California Department of Water Resources.
 Ekstrom is an interdisciplinary social scientist with expertise in climate change adaptation and vulnerability, coastal resource management, socio-ecological systems, and governance analysis.
-As a researcher at UC Berkeley and Lawrence Berkeley National Lab and now at UC Davis, her research focuses on the role institutions and science play in societal transitions, especially in climate adaptation processes.
+As a researcher at UC Berkeley, Lawrence Berkeley National Lab and UC Davis, her research focuses on the role institutions and science play in societal transitions, especially in climate adaptation processes.
 She has a Ph.D. in Marine Science at UC Santa Barbara.

-Dr. Louise Bedsworth, Deputy Director, Governor’s Office of Planning and Research (OPR) where she oversees and develops much of the State’s climate adaptation efforts.
+Dr. Louise Bedsworth, Executive Director, California Strategic Growth Council.
 She is also Visiting Researcher at the UC Davis Policy Institute.
-Previously, she was a Policy Fellow at the Public Policy Institute of California where she focused on climate action at the local level, adaptation to climate change, and transportation and air quality.
+Previously, she was Deputy Director of California Governor’s Office of Planning and Research, where she oversaw and developed much of the State’s climate adaptation efforts.
+Previously, as a Policy Fellow at the Public Policy Institute of California, she examined on climate action at the local level, adaptation to climate change, and transportation and air quality.
 She has also held positions at the Union of Concerned Scientists, Redefining Progress, and the International Institute for Applied Systems Analysis.
 Dr. Bedsworth has a Ph.D. in Energy and Resources from UC Berkeley.

 Dr. Mark Lubell, co-Director, Center for Environmental Policy and Behavior (CEPB) at UC Davis.
 CEPB undertakes scientific analysis of the interactions among policy institutions, human behavior, and political decisions in the context of environmental and natural resource conflicts.
 Dr. Lubell has a Ph.D. in Political Science from SUNY Stonybrook.